intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 * The `!intel_assumed_targets` metadata is used to decorate kernel functions and `SYCL_EXTERNAL` functions, telling the value of the `-fsycl-assume-all-kernels-run-on-targets` that was used to compile the translation unit.
-The value of this metadata node is a list of `i32` constants, where each constant is a value from `enum class aspect` representing the a target device specified by that switch.
-(Each target device has an associated aspect.)
-If the translation unit is compiled without the `-fsycl-assume-all-kernels-run-on-targets`, the metadata has an empty list of aspects.
+The value of this metadata node is a list of string literals corresponding to the list of targets specified on that command line switch.
+If the translation unit is compiled without the `-fsycl-assume-all-kernels-run-on-targets`, the metadata has an empty list.

   The reason an empty metadata is added to functions compiled without the command line switch is to aid with the error checking that happens in the